coryan/coryan.github.io/_posts/2017-01-04-on-benchmarking-part-1.md

 class we are benchmarking was specifically designed to take advantage of the distribution characteristics of the input data.
-In the common case the event should be close to the inside, and we exploit that locality by keep the inside prices and prices close to it in an array, that has better complexity guarantees for search and update.
+In the common case the event should be close to the inside, and we exploit that locality by keeping the inside prices (and prices close to it) in an array, that has better complexity guarantees for search and update.
-Our test data must have this locality property.
-Not so much that it unfairly favors the data structure design.
-But not so little that the algorithm is disadvantaged either.
+Our test data must have this locality property: not so much that it unfairly favors the data structure design, but not so little that the algorithm is disadvantaged either.

 Two techniques come to mind to test with realistic data: